How Much Does a Cat Cost? A Small Price to Pay for Unconditional Love!

 Below are three statistics linked to the annual cost of cat care.

-Approximately $1150 Is Required for Cat Care Annually
+Approximately $575 to $1690 Is Required for Cat Care Annually

 An article published by the ASPCA shows that the annual recurring cost of owning a cat can run as high as $1,150.
+But our estimates show it can vary from $575 to $1690.
 These are the must-haves that you need to account for when bringing home a new cat.

-This cost considers food, litter, toys, healthcare, and standard medical expenses such as vaccinations or annual checkups.
+This cost considers food, litter, toys, healthcare, and recurring medical expenses such as vaccinations or annual checkups.
 It does not factor in the additional costs of having your cat neutered or microchipped.

 The Initial Setup and Supply Can Cost from $160 to $450